hamidghaedi/scRNA-cell-cell-communication-analysis/README.md

     communication analysis

-2.  **Part II: Inference of Cell-Cell Communication Network** : In this step we compute communication probabilities, filter out weak interactions and will extract and visualize the inferred cellular communication network
+2.  **Part II: Inference of Cell-Cell Communication Network** : In this step we compute communication probabilities, filter out weak interactions, and will extract and visualize the inferred cellular communication network

 3.  **Part III: Visualization of Cell-Cell Communication Network**:
-    This include visualizing of communication at various levels (e.g., ligand-receptor pairs, signaling pathways) and exploring communication patterns using different visualization techniques
+    This includes visualizing of communication at various levels (e.g., ligand-receptor pairs, signaling pathways) and exploring communication patterns using different visualization techniques

 4.  **Part IV: Systems Analysis of Cell-Cell Communication Network** :
-    In this we will Compute network centrality scores, identify dominant senders and receivers, analyze signaling roles and contributions and finally explore global communication patterns using manifold and classification learning
+    In this, we will Compute network centrality scores, identify dominant senders and receivers, analyze signaling roles and contributions, and finally explore global communication patterns using manifold and classification learning

 5.  **Part V: Comparison Analysis of Multiple Datasets using CellChat** :
-    In this part we Merge CellChat objects from different datasets, compare and visualize interactions, strengths, and major sources/targets,
+    In this part, we Merge CellChat objects from different datasets, compare and visualize interactions, strengths, and major sources/targets,
     predict general principles of cell-cell communication across datasets